 The son of two Black Panther Party members, El-Mekki had a strong desire to dive into a cause that would address issues relating to social justice, equity, and educational opportunities.
 In 1992, El-Mekki became a teacher through an alternative certification program for Black men, through a collaborative effort between the School District of Philadelphia, Concerned Black Men, and Cheyney University.
 After ten years at his placement school, El-Mekki began his five-year principalship at Anna H. Shaw Middle School, where he helped lead a turnaround school team, significantly raising student achievement levels and creating a nurturing student-centered learning environment.
 El-Mekki then served as the proud principal of Mastery Charter School-Shoemaker Campus, a neighborhood public charter that serves almost 800 students in grades 7-12 for eleven years.

 El-Mekki served as one of Secretary Arne Duncan’s inaugural group of Principal Ambassadors, providing the principalship perspective to the US Secretary of Education.
-He currently serves on the Mayor’s Commission on African-American Males, is a member of Education Leaders of Color, and several other education and community-based organizations.
+He served two terms on the Mayor’s Commission on African-American Males, is a member of Education Leaders of Color, and several other education and community-based organizations.
 The team at Shoemaker was recognized for their community partnerships and student achievement by President Obama, Oprah Winfrey, and others

 El-Mekki founded the Center for Black Educator Development as well as The Fellowship-Black Male Educators for Social Justice.
 He blogs about education on http://phillys7thward.org, is a cohost of the 8 Black Hands podcast, and is a featured voice at Education Post.